praecipito/car-api/README.md

 Technologies Used:
 The following technologies were used in the development of this API:
 Node.js;
+Typescript;
 Express.js;
-MongoDB;
+PostgreSQL;
 RESTful principles.

 Getting Started:
 To get started with the Car API, follow the steps below:
 Clone the repository: git clone https://github.com/your-username/car-api.git ;
 Install the dependencies: npm install;
-Configure the MongoDB connection in the .env file;
+Configure the PostgreSQL connection in the .env file;
 Run the application: npm start;
 Access the API at http://localhost:3000 .